 The Fund is committed to the principles of effective corporate governance.
 The directors also recognize the importance of integrity, transparency, and accountability.
-During the year the Board of Fund Manager had the following board sub-committees to ensure a high standard of corporate governance throughout the Fund.
-These are:
+During the year the Board had the following board sub-committees to ensure a high standard of corporate governance throughout the Fund.
+These are;

-- Board Audit Risk & Compliance Committee and; - Board Investment Committee
+- Board Audit, Risk and Compliance Committee and; - Board Investment Committee